 You don’t need to head into the Rockies to go hiking.
 You can go hiking at these parks and canyons and you’ll see colourful rock layers, impressive valleys and prairie vegetation.
 At Midland Provincial Park, there’s a one-kilometre walking loop with signs about how the Badlands were formed.
 Come early for beautiful sunrise views.
 Keep in mind that in the summertime, temperatures can reach 40°C.

 The Drumheller hoodoos are an iconic part of this area.
 These structures are made up of sand and clay, and were formed over thousands of years from erosion by wind, water and the freeze-thaw cycles.
-Be sure to walk this trail — it’s only 15 minutes east of Drumheller — and don’t forget the camera.
+Be sure to walk this trail — it’s only 15 minutes southeast of Drumheller — and don’t forget the camera.

 This is undeniably a Drumheller highlight.
 The Royal Tyrrell Museum is an exceptional museum that showcases fossils, dinosaur skeletons and palaeontology research.
+For summer 2020, be sure to book in advance online, as admission is being offered through timed admission only.

 1500 N. Dinosaur Tr., 403-823-7707, tyrrellmuseum.com

-It’s impossible to come to Drumheller and the miss the World’s Largest Dinosaur.
+It’s impossible to come to Drumheller and miss the World’s Largest Dinosaur.
 Literally — it’s very easy to see from a distance.
 It’s a model of a Tyrannosaurus Rex, but it’s actually 4.5 times bigger than a real T-Rex.
 Climb the 106 stairs to the dinosaur’s mouth to get great views of Drumheller.

 601 1 Ave.
 W., 1-866-823-8100, worldslargestdinosaur.com